oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 ### Summary

-Support discovery of existing virtual machines on RHEV storage requirements.
-Today we able to import Export Storage Domain and ISO Storage Domain, though there is no support for importing an existing Storage Domain.
+Today, oVirt is able to import ISO and Export Storage Domains, however, there is no support for importing an existing Data Storage Domain.
-Each Storage Domain should contain the disks and the VM's OVFs The VM's OVF is an XML standard representing the VM configuration, including disks, VM memory, CPU and more.
-The Import Storage Domain could be used for different types of use cases, for example when the database is gone and need to recover the Data.
+Each Data Storage Domain is an entity which contains disks and sometime VM's and Template's OVF.
+The OVF is an XML standard representing the VM configuration, including disks, VM memory, CPU and more.
-Another example is workaround for Export Domain if the user has a large amount of data the Export Domain can't contain
+Based on this information stored in the Storage Domain, we can relate the disks, VMs and Templates to on any Data Center which we will relate the Storage Domain into.
+The usability of the feature might be useful for various use cases, the following are some of them:

+*   Recover after the loss of the oVirt Engine's database.
+*   Transfer VMs between setups without the need to copy the data into and out of the export domain.
+*   Support migrating Storage Domains between DCs and between different oVirt installations.

 ### Owner